hiyouga/LLaMA-Factory/data/README.md

 * [Example dataset](alpaca_en_demo.json)

-In supervised fine-tuning, the `instruction` column will be concatenated with the `input` column and used as the human prompt, then the human prompt would be `instruction\ninput`.
+In supervised fine-tuning, the `instruction` column will be concatenated with the `input` column and used as the human prompt, then the human prompt would be `instruction\input`.
 The `output` column represents the model response.

 The `system` column will be used as the system prompt if specified.